muil-io/viewer/docusaurus/docs/configurations/cli.md

 ## Publish

-build templates and upload to muil
+This command builds all templates and uploads to muil

 ```
 Usage: muil publish [options]